-- \Avoid scabbling (roughening of concrete surfaces) if possible. - that appropriate additional control measures are in place. - escape of material and overfilling during delivery. - and stored appropriately to prevent dust.
+- \Avoid scabbling (roughening of concrete surfaces) if possible. - Ensure sand and other aggregates are stored in bunded areas and are not allowed to dry out, unless this is required for a particular process, in which case ensure that appropriate additional control measures are in place. - \Ensure bulk cement and other fine powder materials are delivered in enclosed tankers and stored in silos with suitable emission control systems to prevent escape of material and overfilling during delivery. - \For smaller supplies of fine powder materials ensure bags are sealed after use and stored appropriately to prevent dust.